Bubble Emission ASTM D3078 Package Testing

 Summary of ASTM D3078 Bubble Emission Package Testing

-The scope of ASTM D3078 is to identify gross leaks in flexible packaging that contains a headspace gas.
+The scope of the ASTM D3078 flexible packaging and pouch bubble emission standard is to identify gross leaks in packages that contains a headspace gas.
 As the standard points out, small leaks may not always be identified by using this procedure.
 Viscoelastic effects on the products, or entrapped air, become significant and prevent passage through small openings

 The product may actually plug small leaks when positive pressure inside the pouch is drawn away using a vacuum.
 The size of the leak that can be observed with this test method is determined by two primary factors.
 First, the nature of the packaging material will impact the observation of leaks.
 Second, the test parameters selected can be a factor.